FAForever/faf-aio-replayserver/doc/configuration.rst

 The YAML config file has hierarchical structure.
 Each value is a string parsed into an appropriate type.
-You can set or override values in the YAML config by setting an env var with scoped concatenated by '\_' as name, e.g. for:
+You can set or override values in the YAML config by setting an env var with scopes concatenated by '\_' as name, e.g. for:

 ::